ygsiro/windows-codecs/wincodecs/IWICDevelopRaw.md

 If the named white points are not supported by the raw image, a best effort should be made to adjust the image to the named white point even when it isn't a pre-defined white point of the raw file.

+[wnwp]: WICNamedWhitePoint

-If the raw file contains named white points not supported by this API, the codec implementer should support the named white points in WICNamedWhitePoint.
+If the raw file contains named white points not supported by this API, the codec implementer should support the named white points in [WICNamedWhitePoint][wnwp].

 ## GetNoiseReduction